Minecrafthyr/dilib/README.md

 - `/function dilib:presets/objectives`:
   **This function will load when install.**

-  Load some scoreboard objectives.
-Some display name is official translate text.
+  Load some scoreboard objectives, some display names are official translate text.
   Can be used for check statics, but please do not modify these scores

 - `/function dilib:presets/const`:
   **This function will load when install.**